DanielMelo1/msp-observability-platform/README.md

 ### The Real-World Problem

-Managed Service Providers (MSPs) like **CDD IT** face a unique operational challenge when managing cloud infrastructure for multiple clients simultaneously.
+Managed Service Providers (MSPs), face a unique operational challenge when managing cloud infrastructure for multiple clients simultaneously.
 Each client has:

 - **Different SLA requirements** (99%, 99.9%, 99.99%)
 - **Different budget constraints** (cost optimization is critical)